egalletta/srsRAN-docker-emulated/README.md

 of not having sent or received any data through the LTE connection, so make sure no pings are running.
 </details>

+### Shell access to containers

+Helper scripts are provided for easy shell access to the Docker containers.
+These are `./enterEPC`, `./enterENB` and `./enterUE` for the EPC, eNB and UE respectively.